keycloak/keycloak-client/README.md

 ### Syncing the files from Keycloak repository

+Syncing can be done by triggering the [Sync workflow](.github/workflows/sync-and-send-pr.yml) (permissions required).
+If it needs to be done by manually, then those steps might be needed:

 * Fetch [main Keycloak server repository](https://github.com/keycloak/keycloak) and checkout the last `release/X.Y` branch (For example `git checkout release/26.0`).
 Note that we usually cannot sync from the server `main` branch as it is under development and there is still a chance that some things being developed here would be later updated/removed.
 Which could be an issue as for client, we want to preserve backwards compatibility.